cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 npm install cypress --save-dev
 ```

 This will install Cypress locally as a dev dependency for your project.

-We recommend this approach because:
+{% img /img/guides/installing-cli.gif %}

+{% note info %}
+Notice that the Cypress `npm` package is a wrapper around the Cypress binary.
+The version of the `npm` package determines the version of the binary downloaded.
+{% endnote %}

+{% note success Best Practice %}

+The recommended approach is to install Cypress with `npm` because :

 - Cypress is versioned like any other dependency.
 - It simplifies running Cypress in {% url 'Continuous Integration' continuous-integration %}.

-{% img /img/guides/installing-cli.gif %}
+{% endnote %}

 ## {% fa fa-download %} Direct Download

-If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly here" http://download.cypress.io/desktop %}.
+If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" http://download.cypress.io/desktop %}.

+The direct download will always grab the latest available version.
+Your platform will be detected automatically.

 Just manually unzip and double click.
 Cypress will run without needing to install any dependencies.